Fahrudin Radončić: Political career

 Radončić founded his own political party in September 2009, the Union for a Better Future, as a centre-right Bosniak party.
 In the 2010 general election, he ran for a seat in the Presidency of Bosnia and Herzegovina as a Bosniak member, but was not elected, obtaining 30.49% of the vote, with Bakir Izetbegović of the Party of Democratic Action (SDA) getting elected with 34.86% of the vote.
 Following the election and a one-year governmental formation crisis, Radončić served as Minister of Security from 22 November 2012 until 29 April 2014 in the Vjekoslav Bevanda cabinet.
-He was sacked as minster in March 2014, after riots across several cities in Bosnia and Herzegovina during the February 2014 unrest.
+He was sacked as minister in March 2014, after riots across several cities in Bosnia and Herzegovina during the February 2014 unrest.

 Radončić ran for the Presidency for a second time in the 2014 general election, but once again failed to get elected, winning 26.78% compared to Izetbegović's 32.87%.
 Following the election, he became a member of the national House of Peoples, serving until February 2019.

 In the 2018 general election, Radončić decided for a third run at the Presidency spot.
 However, he failed to achieve his two previous results, winning only 12.95% of the vote, while SDA candidate Šefik Džaferović won with 36.61% and Social Democratic Party member Denis Bećirović earning 33.53% of the vote.

 After another year-long government formation, Radončić was appointed as Minister of Security in the Zoran Tegeltija cabinet on 23 December 2019.
 On 2 June 2020, he resigned as minister over a migration dispute with other members of Tegeltija's government; Radončić proposed the deportation of 9,000 migrants which the cabinet voted against.